Pylons/akhet/docs/architecture.rst

 template before rendering it, to notice any changes.
 (It also works with Chameleon and some other template engines.)

 "sqlalchemy.url" is your database URL, the same as in Pylons.

-The "session.\*" variables are the same as in Pylons. "session.secret" is automatically set to a random number when the application is created.
+The "cache" and "session" settings are for Beaker caching and sessions respectively. "session.secret" is automatically set to a random number when the application is created.
+The "mako" settings are for Mako templates.
+The defaults are fine for running an application, so in most cases you won't need to change them.  "%(here)s" in some values is expanded to the absolute path of the directory containing the INI file.

 The "[server:main]" section is the same as in Pylons.
 It tells which WSGI server to run.
 By default this is PasteHTTPServer, a multhtreaded HTTP server